 From teenage camp counselor to professional actress to full-time entrepreneur, inconsistent, unpredictable income has always been a fact of my financial life.

-To manage the demands of cash flow management with irregular income, I’ve mastered a variety of techniques to stay solvent in the short-term while also staying accountable to my big picture goals.
+To manage my cash flow with irregular income, I’ve mastered a variety of techniques to stay solvent in the short term while also staying accountable to my big picture goals.

-Today, I’m going to walk you through four ways to budget with inconsistent income.
-These strategies can be used individually, they can be mixed and matched, or they can be implemented all at once.
+In this article, I’m going to walk you through four ways to budget with inconsistent income.
+These strategies can be used individually, they can be mixed and matched or they can be implemented all at once.

-The objective is to create a framework that allows you to feel financially secure, even without salary certainty ‘ to address long term financial plans like paying down debt and building savings, while meeting your monthly needs.
+The objective is to create a framework that helps you feel financially secure even without salary certainty.
+These tips address long-term financial plans like paying down debt and building savings while still meeting your monthly needs.

-Instead of trying to guess what you’re going to make this month and budgeting off of that projection, use your actual earnings from last month to set the parameters for your spending this month.
+Instead of trying to guess what you’re going to make this month and budgeting from that projection, use your actual earnings from last month to set the parameters for your spending this month.

 To calculate your make or break number you need three totals:

-- A bare bones budget buffer.
-Take your monthly bare bones total and add a budget buffer of at least 10%.
-Life is always more expensive than we anticipate (even when we keep it bare bones).
+- A bare-bones budget buffer.
+Take your monthly bare-bones total and add a budget buffer of at least 10%.
+Life is always more expensive than we anticipate.

 Your make or break number, calculated in this fashion, is a benchmark for the financial viability of your life.

 I like this system because it makes your long-term financial goals as non-negotiable as your necessities.
-If you find yourself having to prioritize elements of the make or break number over others ‘ for example, transit costs over retirement contributions ‘ you have reached “break” point, leaving you with two options ‘ reduce your bare bones expenses and/or increase your earnings.
+If you find yourself having to prioritize elements of the make or break number over others — for example, transit costs over retirement contributions — you have reached a “break” point.
+That leaves you with two options: reduce your bare-bones expenses and/or increase your earnings.

-When you have inconsistent income, knowing you make or break number is critical as it tells you exactly how much you need to earn to have “enough” each month.
+When you have inconsistent income, knowing your make or break number is critical, as it tells you exactly how much you need to earn to have “enough” each month.

 To budget with your make or break number, simply subtract it from your previous month’s income.

-You’ll then know how much you have to dedicate toward discretionary spending ‘ like eating out and buying gifts ‘ or how much you can devote to super charging your financial goal getting.
+You’ll then know how much you have left to dedicate toward discretionary spending, like eating out and buying gifts, or how much you can devote to supercharging your financial goal getting.

 The make or break number offers a lot of budget flexibility.